zeenea/tabular-data-to-business-glossaries-annotation-dataset/README.md

             "role": "assistant",
             "content": """{ 'Automobile': {
                                     'Vehicle': {
-                                      'description': 'A mode of transportation',
-                                      'subclasses': {
+                                      'description': 'Any device capable of moving, and can be used for transportation.', 'subclasses': {
                                         'Car': {
-                                          'description': 'A road vehicle, typically with four wheels, powered by an internal combustion engine or electric motor', 'instances': ['bolt', 'chevrolet']
+                                          'description': 'A road vehicle, typically with four wheels, powered by an internal combustion engine or electric motor.', 'instances': ['bolt', 'chevrolet']
                                         }
                                       }
                                     },
-                                    'EnvironmentalAgency': {
+                                    'Environmental-Agency': {
-                                                            'description': 'Organizations focused on environmental impacts',
+                                                            'description': 'Organization focused on environmental impacts.',
                                                             'instances': ['green-report']
                                                             }
           },